AdaneNT/AI-Video-Clipping-/README.md

 python train.py  /path/to/dataset
  ```
 ## How to Test (Generate Clip)
 Generate a clip (a short version of the original footage) using the graphical user interface (GUI).
-The GUI lets you choose a clip type—`LYD`, `KORTLOT`, `LOT`, or `LANGLOT`—to determine the clip length.
+The GUI lets you choose a clip type: `LYD`, `KORTLOT`, `LOT`, or `LANGLOT`, to determine the clip length.
 An Edit Decision List (EDL) can also be generated automatically for each selected clip type.

 - **LYD (shortest)**: 00:10–00:39
 - **KORTLOT (short)**: 00:40–01:14